cpp-for-yourself/lectures-and-homeworks/lectures/static_in_classes.md

 ### Using `static` member functions
 The `static` class member functions are mostly used for manipulating `static` class data, for creating objects in a special way, in logging or testing libraries as well as for meta-programming, which we will probably touch upon later in the course.

-Just to give a concrete example, we can look at our `Image` class from the ["Image Pixelator"](../homeworks/homework_5/homework.md#pixelatorimage-class) homework.
-If you haven't done that homework, I do urge you to give it a go :wink:.
+Just to give a concrete example, we can look at our `Image` class from the ["Image Pixelator"](../homeworks/homework_5/homework.md#pixelatorimage-class) project that you've hopefully done before.
+If you haven't done that project, I do urge you to give it a go :wink:.
 Anyway, there we created an image empty, and set its pixels afterwards:
 <!--
 `CPP_SETUP_START`
 namespace ftxui {